-Once the on-site inspector submits the site visit report, an SEVP case analyst will review the package for completeness.
-The analyst has the discretion to submit an electronic request for evidence (RFE) to the school if any required information is missing.
+As SEVP reviews the initial certification package for completeness, the on-site inspector conducts a site visit and submits a report to SEVP.
+SEVP has the discretion to submit an electronic request for evidence (RFE) to the school if any required information is missing.
 However, school officials are responsible for ensuring the completeness of the submission.
 Further evidence from school officials sent in response to an RFE will be added to the package.
 Then the petition moves forward to an adjudicator.

 The adjudicator reviews the petition and supporting documentation to decide school eligibility.
 The adjudicator may email an RFE to school officials if any of the information is unclear.

-Based on whatever evidence school officials have submitted, the adjudicator makes a decision to approve or deny certification.
+Based on the evidence provided by the school officials, the adjudicator will make a decision to approve or deny certification.

 Schools will receive a notification from SEVIS that details the decision.
-This notification is sent to the primary email address listed on the school’s Form I-17.
-If the school is certified, each approved DSO nominee receives a permanent user ID and password for SEVIS by email within seven business days.
+This notification is sent to all designated school official's email addresseses listed on the school’s Form I-17.
+If the petition is approved for SEVP certification, each approved DSO nominee receives a permanent user ID and password for SEVIS by email within seven business days.